jazzband/wagtailmenus/docs/source/contributing/index.rst

 Developing locally
 ==================

 If you'd like a runnable Django project to help with development of wagtailmenus, follow these steps to get started (Mac only).
-The development environment has django-debug-toolbar and some other helpful packages installed to help you debug with your code as you develop:
+The development environment has ``django-debug-toolbar`` and some other helpful packages installed to help you debug with your code as you develop:

-1. In a Terminal window, cd to the `wagtailmenus` root directory, and run:
+1. In a Terminal window, ``cd`` to the project’s root directory, and run:

     .. code-block:: console